exhum0/exhum0/README.md

 1. [Factory Revolt](https://rave.bz/gJSS0X)

 - Radical left, anti-war thrash metal/hardcore project.
 For a long time, due to censorship, it was not possible to publish music on streaming platforms.
 Project is not active.

+2. **exhum0**

+- Boom bap project inspired by 90s hip-hop, 2000s urban R&B, soul and funk, as well as ethnic jazz music.The project is not active at the moment.

+3. **Other Projects**

+- Winterlord, Vinterious, Fext, Darkflame and other projects I consider to be unsuccessful experiments.
+Therefore, I do not consider it necessary to write anything about them.